galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 allow the network to model non-linear realtionships between input and output.
 The problem with Sigmoid activation function is that the derivative values away from the origin are very small and quickly approach zero.
-In a multi layer network, in order to calculate weight updates in layers closer to the input layer, we use the chain rule which requires multiplying multiple Sigmoid derivative values.
+In a multi layer network, in order to calculate weight updates in layers closer to the input layer, we use the chain rule which requires multiplying multiple Sigmoid derivative values (formula given in Backpropagation learning algorithm section below).
 Multiplying multiple small numbers results in a *very* small number, meaning that the weight updates will be minimal and the learning algorithm will be very slow.
 This is known as the *vanishing gradient* problem.
-In networks with many hidden layers (so called *deep networks*), we must use ReLU activation function (Discussed below).
+In networks with many hidden layers (so called *deep networks*), we generally avoid Sigmoid and use ReLU activation function.

 Hyperbolic tangent (or tanh), similar to Sigmoid function, is a soft step function.
 But its range is between -1 and 1 (instead of 0 and 1).
 One benefit of tanh over Sigmoid is that its derivative values are larger, so it